Avian influenza in humans (bird flu)

 Prevention

-with live birds, areas where poultry may be slaughtered, such as poultry
+- avoid contact with live birds, unwell or deceased animals, areas where poultry may be slaughtered, such as poultry farms and live bird markets, or surfaces that are contaminated with faeces

-- wash hands regularly with soap and running water or use an alcohol-based hand rub and avoid touching one's eyes, nose and mouth.
+- wash hands regularly with soap and running water or use an alcohol-based hand rub and avoid touching eyes, nose and mouth.

 Health outcome